JuliaAttic/CUDNN.jl/README.md

 averages.
 I think CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING implementation is currently buggy so don't use it.

-`cudnnPoolingForward(pd::PoolingDescriptor, src::CudaArray,
+`cudnnPoolingForward(pd::PoolingDescriptor, src::AbstractCudaArray,
-dest::CudaArray)` Performs the pooling operation specified by pd on src, writes the result to dest and returns dest.
+dest::AbstractCudaArray)` Performs the pooling operation specified by pd on src, writes the result to dest and returns dest.
 The C and N dimensions of src and dest should match.
 If a src dimension (other than C,N) is x, and the corresponding pooling area dimension is d, padding is p, stride is s, then the corresponding dest dimension should be y=1+ceil((x+2p-d)/s).

-`cudnnPoolingBackward(pd::PoolingDescriptor, src::CudaArray,
+`cudnnPoolingBackward(pd::PoolingDescriptor, src::AbstractCudaArray,
-srcDiff::CudaArray, dest::CudaArray, destDiff::CudaArray)` If x=dest
+srcDiff::AbstractCudaArray, dest::AbstractCudaArray, destDiff::AbstractCudaArray)` If x=dest
 is the forward input to the pooling operation specified by pd, y=src is the forward output, and dJ/dy=srcDiff is the loss gradient, this function computes and returns dJ/dx=destDiff.

 ## Activation Functions

-`cudnnActivationForward(src::CudaArray, [dest::CudaArray])` applies a
+`cudnnActivationForward(src::AbstractCudaArray, [dest::AbstractCudaArray])` applies a
 neural network activation function (relu by default) to src and writes the result to dest.  dest is optional and the operation is performed in-place on src if dest is not specified.
 The type of activation